Music of the Democratic Republic of the Congo: Political figures, the cult of personality, political animation, and propaganda

-A 1970s photograph of President Mobutu Sese Seko greeting Vicky Longomba, his wife Fatou Mbonzo Diawara, guitarist Nico Kasanda, and other well-known figures.

 In 1973, the regime institutionalized the concept of "political animation songs", blending popular, folk, and modern dance styles into compositions that celebrated the President and promoted the tenets of Mobutism.
 The First National Political and Cultural Festival (Premier Festival National Politique et Culturel) brought together political animation groups from all provinces.
 This initiative led to the creation of the Ministry of Mobilization, Propaganda, and Political Animation (Mobilisation, Propagande et Animation Politique; MOPAP), institutionalizing musical propaganda.
 Political animation eventually permeated even religious music, exemplified by the work of Father Imana Botumbi.
 Despite state control, some musicians returned to the traditional role of the artist: to educate, raise moral awareness, and, at times, voice dissent.
 When criticism was too overt, the state censorship apparatus responded with severity.
 For example, Franco's alleged "Cravate nationale" ("National Tie"), reportedly inspired by the 1966 execution of the "Pentecost martyrs", was never released and resulted in state security intervention.
 To evade censorship, musicians often employed allegory, metaphor, and riddles, allowing audiences to decode political messages through "popular rumor".
 Works exemplifying this approach include Tabu Ley Rochereau and African Fiesta National Le Peuple's "Mokolo Nakokufa" (1966), Roy Innocent and Orchestre Cobantou's "Nyama ya Zamba" (1968), Tabu Ley Rochereau and African Fiesta National Le Peuple's "Kashama Nkoy" (1969), Franco and TPOK Jazz's "Lettre à M. D.G."
 (1987), and Franco and TPOK Jazz's "Tailleur" (1987).

 The democratic transition

-The democratic transition in Zaire was formally initiated on 24 April 1990, marking the official end of the one-party state.
+The democratic transition in Zaire was formally initiated on 24 April 1990, which marked the official end of the one-party state.
 The shift from a single-party system to what was often described as "excessive multipartyism", combined with a partial relaxation of the state's stringent censorship on free expression, produced a proliferation of political leaders, reminiscent of the First Republic, and a multitude of party founder-presidents.
 This rapid political diversification, however, generated widespread confusion among the populace, politicians, and musicians.
 Political developments occurred at a relentless pace, involving a series of round tables, the Sovereign National Conference (Conférence nationale souveraine), and multiple agreements, most of which were violated shortly after their signing.
 Musicians often struggled to process these events or to respond in a manner with enduring artistic and political impact.
 Questions emerged over what subjects to address, and for whom the messages should be intended, with the risk of public ridicule looming over overtly political works.
 An example of this was Simaro Lutumba and TPOK Jazz's "Banque Centrale" (1994), intended to promote public understanding of monetary reform and encourage civic responsibility.
 Released on 1 January 1994, the song was rendered politically obsolete within days, as the government acknowledged the reform's failure (a fact confirmed by the President himself in a speech on 4 January).